runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 By tweaking the saturation and brightness we can make the colors less sharp.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/circle_hsb_processing2_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/circle_hsb_processing2.jpg" />

+Now that we know a little bit about the HSB color mode, let's generate some color schemes in Processing.

+The different ways of creating color schemes are basically just constraints to help you not float around randomly in the 3D color space.
+In these examples I've created a simple HSBColor class that just holds the 3 values for the color.

 Generating Monochromatic Color Schemes
 --------------------------------------

-The different ways of creating color schemes are basically just constraints to help you not float around randomly in the 3D color space.
 One of the simplest possible ways of generating a color scheme is to pick a specific hue and saturation, and then choose colors that are evenly distributed on the brightness scale.
 This is one example of a **monochromatic color scheme**.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/color_scheme_brightness_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/color_scheme_brightness.jpg" />
 [Example on Github](https://github.com/runemadsen/printing-code-2012/tree/master/class_code/color/color_scheme_brightness)

 This sketch has an even distribution in brightness values.
-You can easily imagine code that choose randomly, or allows you to manipulate each color to place it on a custom spot on the brightness scale.
+You can easily imagine code that choose the values randomly.

 A slightly more sophisticated **monochromatic color scheme** would be to manipulate both saturation and brightness:

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/color_scheme_saturation_brightness_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/color_scheme_saturation_brightness.jpg" />
 [Example on Github](https://github.com/runemadsen/printing-code-2012/tree/master/class_code/color/color_scheme_saturation_brightness)

 This sketch randomly chose a saturation and brightness value between 0 and 100.
-To achieve balance it might make sense to keep the random saturation and brightness the same between the base color and the two other colors.

-Monochromatic can be used for: simplicity, minimalism.
-Is at the same time really bad and good at creating contrast: depends on your color choices.
+Monochromatic can be used for very simple and minimalistic graphics.
+Often you see it used with pure black or white to create contrast.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/klm_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/klm.jpg" />